Kabuki-Oti/Motivation-Station/README.md

 ## Description

 Motivation Station is a website that generates random motivational quotes.
-It’s built using HTML, CSS, and JavaScript, with an API linked created using Express.js.
+It’s built using HTML, CSS, and JavaScript, with an API created using Express.js.

 ## Dependencies